-ICICI Bank shares drop over 6% to 5-month low as CBI begins preliminary enquiry in Videocon loan case
+ICICI Bank shares drop 7% to 5-month low as CBI begins preliminary enquiry in Videocon loan case

-Shares of India’s third-largest bank ICICI Bank dropped more than 6% in the early deals on Monday, presumably as a fallout to the CBI launching a preliminary enquiry in a matter relating to a loan given to Videocon Group, and RBI slapping a fine of nearly Rs 59 crore on account of non-compliance.
+Shares of India’s third-largest bank ICICI Bank dropped 7% on Monday, presumably as a fallout to the CBI launching a preliminary enquiry in a matter relating to a loan given to Videocon Group, and RBI slapping a fine of nearly Rs 59 crore on account of non-compliance.

 The investigative agency Central Bureau of Investigation has initiated a preliminary enquiry to evaluate the alleged misconduct with respect to a loan given to Videocon Group.
 According to a report by The Indian Express, Videocon Chairman Venugopal Dhoot entered into a joint company with Deepak Kochhar — the husband of ICICI Bank MD & CEO Chanda Kochhar.
 The move reportedly benefitted Deepak Kochhar to the tune of Rs 64 crore.